meleu/meleudotdev/about.md

 ## meleu in 15 seconds

-- 👨‍💻 I'm a Software Engineer and an [open source enthusiast](https://github.com/meleu), currently working as a [DevOps Specialist](https://www.linkedin.com/in/meleu/).

 - 🐧 Linux nerd since the late 90s

+- 👨‍💻 Software Engineer and an [open source enthusiast](https://github.com/meleu), currently working as a [DevOps Specialist](https://www.linkedin.com/in/meleu/).

+- 🤓 Generalist programmer, with a greater affinity with Ruby on Rails and JavaScript (NodeJS).
+I also worked with PHP, HTML/CSS, and made some contributions related to low-level stuff using C (mainly related to [RetroArch](https://github.com/libretro/RetroArch/)).

+- 🧼 I like my code clean and maintainable.

 - 🐚 I love the shell (mainly bash) and the Command Line Interface.
 I write a blog (**in portuguese**) totally focused on the terminal environment: <https://meleu.sh>

 - ️👾 Big retrograming fan.
-Between 2016-2021 I dedicated a big portion of my time to [[Open Source projects I'm proud of|open source projects related to this hobby]].
+Between 2016-2021 I dedicated a big portion of my free time to [[Open Source projects I'm proud of|open source projects related to this hobby]].

 - 📚 Avid book reader.
 Maybe you can know more about me seeing the list of [[books]] I read.